Quantum Fisher Cosmology: Confronting Observations and the Trans-Planckian Problem: The physics of the blue tilted regime and the trans-Planckian problem

 \section{The physics of the blue tilted regime and the trans-Planckian problem}

 Naively the TCC is motivated by the following tension.
 If by some argument we discover a maximal number of e-foldings ${{\cal{N}}}_{max}$ for a given $H$ we can have created a trans-planckian problem if, by formally reverting the time, we discover that the wave length of the primordial mode that after ${{\cal{N}}}_{max}$ e-foldings becomes $\frac{1}{H}$ i.e. exit the horizon, is ultraplanckian.
-As pointed out in \cite{GiaRiotto} this argument is too cavalier in several senses, in particular in ignoring that the probability of such an ultraplanckian fluctuation is exponentially small.
 Our target in this brief section is to show that the existence of the blue tilted phase for hard modes naturally solves the trans-Planckian problem.

 The natural physical way to impose an IR limit on the value of the smallest comoving momentum $k_{IR}$ that can exit the horizon is observing that, when we move into the IR, since we are in the red tilted phase, the power spectrum is increasing as $(\frac{k_0}{k})^{1-n_s}$ with $(1-n_s)$ positive.
 This is a local behavior around a pivot scale of the order of $k_0=k_{\rm CMB}$.
 In order to extrapolate this behavior for small $k$ far away from the pivot CMB scale we need to assume that $(1-n_s)$ is not changing too much when we move into the IR.
 From the quantum tilt (see Fig.~\ref{fig:qtilt}) we observe that this is the case and that $(1-n_s)$ is indeed remaining positive although decreasing in the IR.
 If we ignore this small running the limit on the value of $k_{IR}$ can be naturally defined by the {\it unitarity} condition that the amplitude should be smaller than one.
 Very naively this will lead to a limit on $k_{IR}$ of the order